15 Afrocentric Wall Art Ideas for a Modern Living Room

 Wall art does not have to be flat.
 One of the most beautiful afrocentric wall treatments is a cluster of hand-woven baskets in varying sizes — the texture, the craftsmanship, and the warmth they bring to a wall is unmatched by any canvas.

-This seven-piece set combines seagrass woven baskets with a macrame element — everything handcrafted, ready to hang, with hooks included.
-At a perfect 5.0 stars from 46 reviews and Amazon’s Choice, it is one of the most trusted products on this list.
+This seven-piece set combines seagrass woven baskets with a macramé element — everything handcrafted, ready to hang, with hooks included.
+At a perfect 5.0 stars from 46 reviews and Amazon’s Choice, it is one of the most trusted picks on the list.

 10. Terracotta Abstract Botanical Canvas Set